ThumbTacc/Rid/README.md

 Rid is a custom Discord bot created for the Rid [Discord server](https://discord.gg/P6dgPQ).
 The bot includes basic moderation, server information, and (upcoming) giveaway features, and is intended to be used only by staff members.

 ### Usage
+This project is licensed under the MIT License (see [LICENSE](https://github.com/Uchuuuu/Rid/blob/master/LICENSE).
 Please feel free to clone this repository and use Rid as long as:
 - You do not claim you made this bot.
-- You do not use the Rid brand (you may still call your bot "Rid").
+- You do not use the Rid brand.
+    - You may use the name "Rid".
+    - You may not use any official Rid logo, are any logo that impersonates Rid.
 - You do not claim that your cloned bot is an official Rid bot.

 ### Installation